A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play

 In addition, recalling~\eqref{07960789djiewf2}, we have that there are no limit cycles in~$\mathcal{Y}$.
-As a consequence, by the Poincar\'e-Bendixson Theorem (see e.g.~\cite{TESCHL}), we have that every trajectory starting in~$\mathcal{Y}$ either go to~$(0,1)$ or it exits the set at some point of~$\partial \mathcal{Y}$.
+As a consequence, by the Poincar\'e-Bendixson Theorem (see e.g.~\cite{TESCHL}), we have that every trajectory starting in~$\mathcal{Y}$ converges to~$(0,1)$, proving \eqref{089ghvbdflpoiuytr}.
+Hence, the proof of~\eqref{char:B} is complete as well. \end{proof}